jschuh/klipper-macros/README.md

   to `1.0` to preheat the extruder to the full target temperature, or to `0.0` to not preheat the extruder at all until the bed reaches temperature.

-* `variable_start_extruder_set_target_before_level` *(default: True)* - If
+* `variable_start_extruder_probing_temp` *(default: 0)* - If set to a non-zero
-  `True` the extruder is set to its target temperature before bed leveling begins.
-If `False` the target is set after bed level completes.
-Setting `True` warms up the extruder faster and `False` prevents oozing during bed level.
-  The extruder preheat is applied independent of this setting.
+  value the extruder will be stabilized at the supplied temperature prior to bed probing.
+This is useful for [Voron TAP]( https://github.com/VoronDesign/Voron-Tap), load cells, and other forms of probing that use the nozzle directly.
+When this value is provided `variable_start_extruder_preheat_scale` is ignored.

 * `variable_start_gcode_before_print` *(default: None)* - Optional user-supplied
   gcode run after any leveling operations are complete and the bed, extruder,